• Skip to primary navigation

 Ingredients

 • Heavy cream - A bit of richness helps to infuse the flavors of the white chocolate, and make it easier to melt whether you are using the stovetop or the microwave.
+It also adds thickness and body to your drink so it isn't overly liquidy

 • Vanilla - Vanilla amplifies the flavor of the white chocolate.
 You can use extract, or go fancy with vanilla beans or vanilla bean paste.

-• Salt - To keep the white chocolate from being too sweet and to enhance the flavors, a pinch of salt goes a long way.
+• Salt - To keep the white chocolate from being too sweet and to enhance the flavors, a small pinch of salt goes a long way.

 chopped white chocolate on white marble tray next to knife